 Happy Ganesh Chaturthi!
 The 10-day long extravaganza is here.
-Ganesh Chaturthi, one of the most widely celebrated festivals across the subcontinent, especially in Maharashtra and Karnataka will commence on 22nd August, 2020 with much fervour around the country.
+Ganesh Chaturthi, one of the most widely celebrated festivals across the subcontinent, especially in Maharashtra and Karnataka.
+This year it will start on 10th September and will go on till 19th September.
 Devotees will bring home beautifully sculpted and painted Ganesha idols today.
 Pandals are also set with grand idols of the deity.
 Sweet shops have lined their counters with delicious variety of modaks, barfis and ladoos.
 For the next 10 days, devotees will shower their beloved deity with flowers, prasad, bhog, and sing hymns in the Lord's praise.
 Any Indian festival is simply incomplete without a host of delectable dishes and Vinayak Chaturthi is no different.
 Through the 10-day extravaganza, devotees prepare bhog/prasaddaily to please their beloved God.
 We enlist some popularly prepared bhog on Ganesh Chaturthi.

 This one comes as no surprise.
 The delicious modaks (sweet dumplings) are considered to be one of Ganpati's most favourite sweets.
 He is also called Modakpriya in the scriptures owing to his great love for modak.
 Hence on the first day of Ganesh Chaturthi, devotees tend to offer him a bhog of modak.
 You can also make delicious variety of the sweetmeat to please the deity.
 For instance, steamed modak, dry fruit modak, chocolate modak, fried modak and the likes.

 (Also Read: Sugar-Free Modak Recipe Made From Dried Fruits And Nuts)Ganesh Chaturthi 2020: Modak is considered to be Lord Ganesha's favourite treat